 - Feedback collection tools like patient satisfaction surveys and questionnaires to gather information and testimonials for future use.

-The healthcare provider often overlooks this phase of the patient journey mapping.
-Regardless of whether a patient’s treatment goes well or not, it is still necessary for the healthcare provider to follow up with them thereafter.
+Most healthcare providers often overlook this phase of the patient’s journey.
+Regardless of whether a patient’s treatment goes well or not, it is still necessary for the provider to follow up with them thereafter.